support-nabd-co/ASF_devbench/README.md

 ### Common Issues

+1. **Cannot access via Caddy**:
+   - Ensure `caddy_network` exists: `docker network create caddy_network`
+   - Check if Caddy container is on the same network
+   - Verify Caddyfile configuration points to `devbench-manager:3001`

-1. **Script timeout**: DevBench creation takes up to 30 minutes
+2. **Script timeout**: DevBench creation takes up to 30 minutes

-2. **SSH connection issues**: Ensure sshpass is installed and SSH credentials are correct
+3. **SSH connection issues**: Ensure sshpass is installed and SSH credentials are correct

-3. **Permission issues**: Make sure the provision script is executable
+4. **Permission issues**: Make sure the provision script is executable

-4. **Database issues**: Check SQLite file permissions
+5. **Database issues**: Check SQLite file permissions

+6. **Container networking**:
+   - Check networks: `docker network ls`
+   - Inspect container: `docker inspect devbench-manager`
+   - Check if both containers are on caddy_network

 ### Logs
 Application logs are available in the container or local environment where the app is running.